Dharmendrastm/Cybersecurity_common_questions/README.md

 #🔐 **What is SSL/TLS handshake?**
 🌐**SSL**

-SSL Stand for  Secure Scoket layer.
+SSL Stand for  Secure Socket layer.

 Netscape was developed the first version of SSL in 1995.